jntrixpro/XiaoshouyiDevTools-Public/README.md

-# Xiaoshouyi Devtools - Powerful Tools for Xiaoshouyi Developer
+# Xiaoshouyi DevTools - Powerful Tools for Xiaoshouyi Developer

 [Xiaoshouyi DevTools] is a Chrome extension for Xiaoshouyi developer, based on everything we need in Xiaoshouyi development, supports: